garethlau/s/README.md

 # ScotiaRise

 Personalized news, recommendations, making sure that you’re making the best choices with your money.
 ScotiaRise is the ultimate tool to help you plan your future.
 See the Figma Mockup [Here](https://www.figma.com/file/uKgXCdlYbsgaeGBNaI1nDN/s-Hacks-Meme?node-id=0%3A1)
+Visit the Demo Site [Here](https://scotia-rise.netlify.app/)

 # Screenshots